 A patient should avoid a high-carbohydrate diet and eat a diet higher in proteins.

 Auto-brewery syndrome (gut fermentation syndrome), although very rare, is a medical condition that may occur in patients ingesting high carbohydrate-rich meals.
-If there is no alcohol intake, and other more common toxicologic causes of signs and symptoms of intoxications are ruled out, this disease should be considered as a possible cause of the patient's signs and symptoms.
+The healthcare team should be aware of the slight possibility of this condition.
+If there is no alcohol intake, and other more common toxicologic causes of signs and symptoms of intoxications are ruled out, this disease should be considered as a possible cause of the patient's signs and symptoms and empathetic care should be provided.
 In addition to blood alcohol, it would be appropriate to consider a drug screen.
+[Level V]

 |||Auto-brewery syndrome: Ethanol pseudo-toxicity in diabetic and hepatic patients., Hafez EM,Hamad MA,Fouad M,Abdel-Lateff A,, Human & experimental toxicology, 2017 May [PubMed PMID: 27492480]|